-I have read that if we wear Hanbok we get to enter the palace for free and I saw so many nice pictures of people wearing Hanbok in the internet so I managed to convince Bu Lucy that we may as well rent Hanbok lol.
-There are many Hanbok rental in front on the palace.
-I went to the closest one albeit more expensive (18,000 Won for 2 hours) because I don’t want to make Bu Lucy walked too long.
+I have read that if we wear Hanbok we get to enter the palace for free and I saw so many nice pictures of people wearing Hanbok in the internet so I managed to convince Bu Lucy that we may as well rented Hanbok as they would make nice pictures as well and blended well with the palace.
+There were many Hanbok rental in front on the palace.
+I went to the closest one albeit more expensive (18,000 Won for 2 hours) because I didn’t want to make Bu Lucy walked too long.
 I saw the Hanbok stores in Samcheongdong was cheaper (10,000 won for 1 hour).
-You can also pre book via Trazy or Klook.
+You could also pre book via Trazy or Klook.
 I didn’t pre book because I was not sure what time I’d be able to go to the palace and whether I would be renting one or not.

 It was nice to visit the palace late afternoon as there were not many group tours and we got to walk slow and took many pictures with our Hanbok.